mikechau/sprockets-stats-webpack-plugin/README.md

 [![npm version](https://badge.fury.io/js/sprockets-stats-webpack-plugin.svg)](https://badge.fury.io/js/sprockets-stats-webpack-plugin)

 This is a webpack plugin which creates a mapping for generating a sprockets/rails compatible asset manifest.
-It injects the asset mapping into your webpack `stats` object.
-So you can continue choose to do as you like with it in the stats plugin of your choice.

-This plugin does **NOT** generate any sort of `stats.json` file.
-It only adds a custom attribute to the `stats` object.
-In your stats plugin, you can call something like `stats.toJSON().rails`, to get the relevant rails mapping.

-This package includes a custom formatter for [Manifest Revision Webpack Plugin](https://github.com/nickjj/manifest-revision-webpack-plugin).
+This plugin can:

+- Write a compatible sprockets asset manifest.
+- Inject sprockets asset data into webpack's `stats.toJson()`, allowing you to further consume the data with other stat plugins.

-## Setup
+## Install

 ```
 npm install sprockets-stats-webpack-plugin --save-dev